 What is development finance?

 Development finance is a type of loan used to fund large property ventures such as developments, conversions, renovations and even regeneration projects.
-Think of big property ventures such as constructing entire apartment blocks or developing multiple properties on a large piece of land.

 An example of development finance is explained below:

 You’ve agreed on a purchase price for a plot of land and aim to build multiple properties.
 The land costs £150,000 and the projected build cost is £600,000.
 You can use development finance to fund let’s say 60% of the plot of land and 60% of the build.